-- 5. One or more copies of the instructions will be given to the jury during deliberations.
-Accordingly, counsel shall summit a "clean" set of all instructions, containing only the text of each instruction, set forth in full on each page, with the caption "Court's Instruction No. " (eliminating titles, supporting authority, indication of party proposing, etc.) - 6.
+- 5. A copy of the instructions will be given to the jury during deliberations.
+Accordingly, on the CD submitted with jury instructions, counsel shall include a "clean" set of all instructions, containing only the text of each instruction, set forth in full on each page, with the caption "Court's Instruction No. - "(eliminating titles, supporting authority, indication of party proposing, etc.) - 6.
 If counsel wish to submit a written questionnaire to prospective jurors, a motion shall be made in writing, with the proposed questionnaire attached, no later than eight weeks before the trial date.
 The Court does not routinely use questionnaires.
 Counsel should attempt to discuss this issue and reach a proposed agreement before submitting the motion to the Court. - 7.
 At least one week before trial, each counsel must file with the CRD and serve on opposing counsel any proposed questions to be asked of prospective jurors.
 Counsel shall also file a Joint Statement of the Case which the Court will read to prospective jurors prior to the commencement of voir dire.
 The statement shall not exceed one page.